Who is a Baker?

 Full Time, Part Time

-Bakers are often working early mornings, late evenings, weekends, and holidays.
+A career as a baker generally involve working early mornings, late evenings, weekends, and holidays.
 There is the utmost possibility that some of them work as a self-employed baker.
 Bakers who work in commercial bakeries, they may have to work late evenings and sometimes on weekends.
 Generally, the shifts start from early mornings and end late evenings.

-Bakers are employed on permanent as well as a contractual basis.
+A career as a baker involves employment on permanent as well as a contractual basis.
 The nature of employment entirely depends on whether the baker has his or her own bakery or is employed in a bakery or a bakery plant.

 Private Offices Factory, Hotels